Does your child drink water from a private well?

 What will my family and I have to do?

-- Allow for UV device installation in your home.
-(Someone will need to be home.
-This will take about 2 hours.)
+- Allow for UV device installation in your home (about 2 hours; someone will need to be home)

-- Up to 6 times a year, send stool samples using supplied collection kits and pre-labeled courier packets.
+- Up to 6 times a year, send stool samples using supplied collection kits and mailing labels

-- Collect a saliva sample every month.
-Mail these in with the stool samples.
+- Collect a saliva swab sample every month and mail these in with the stool samples

-- 1-5 times a year, allow researchers to collect water and check on the UV device.
+- Up to 5 times a year, allow researchers to collect water and check on the device

 We are looking for germs in water that are known to cause illness.
-We will also look for evidence of these germs in your child’s stool and saliva.
-Sometimes people carry germs even though they do not feel sick.
+We will also look for evidence of infection in your child’s stool and saliva.
+Sometimes people carry germs even when they do not feel sick.